RavenousLegs

 Day5: Thochuntse (4010m/13165 ft) - Nimaling (4730m/15520 ft) : 7 km / 3 hrs

-Another day of a short walk on the trail gave me enough time to flip over the alluring landscape.
-I could sit by the pond and observe the yaks graze around me.
-I could leisurely enjoy the the views of majestic Kang Yatse peak in the backdrop.
-I was feeling very adventurous to climb the peak as well, if only it wasn't technical.
+Another day of a short walk on the trail gave me ample time to explore the captivating landscape.
+I could sit by the pond and observe the yaks grazing peacefully around me.
+I could also leisurely enjoy the breathtaking views of the majestic Kang Yatse peak in the background.
+I was feeling quite adventurous about climbing the peak myself, but I was also a bit hesitant due to its technical nature.

 yaks grazing with Kang Yatse peak in backdrop - Markha Valley trek in Ladakh